Diegodlt/TaskAssigner/README.md

 Still to do:

-- Style website
 - Display warnings if there is more people than tasks and vice versa.
-- Connect to a database for data persistence.
 - Add authentication so that people can create their own events
 - Implement a search bar so people can look for their event and see what task has been assigned to them